kaitlinclifford/120-work/hw-4/readme.md

 Overall this week was pretty good in this class.
 I was glad that I was able to go to office hours and figure out what had happened last week.
 Even though I didn't use the issues page this week, it was good to read other people's issues in case things were to go wrong for me.

--I would like to keep using office hours because that will really help me if I have issues.
+- I would like to keep using office hours because that will really help me if I have issues.
--I would like to help others more on the issues board if I can, because I want to be useful even if I don't know what I'm doing.
+- I would like to help others more on the issues board if I can, because I want to be useful even if I don't know what I'm doing.

 # Final Sketch of HW-4